LinkedMink/road-wave-fm-web/README.md

 The app aims to be a mobile friendly and simple, so that you can hear fresh tunes on long road trips.

 - Use your device's location to find nearby stations
-  - Track your location automatically when moving across long distance ()
+  - Track your location automatically when moving across long distance (like on road trips)
 - Find by using Google's Places API autocomplete (search by Cities, Addresses, etc.)
 - Filter by formats and remember settings
 - Covers the United States and Canada